 Use next-gen technologies in Windows Defender Antivirus through cloud-delivered protection

-Microsoft next-gen technologies in Windows Defender Antivirus provide near-instant, automated protection against new and emerging threats.
+Microsoft next-generation technologies in Windows Defender Antivirus provide near-instant, automated protection against new and emerging threats.
 To dynamically identify new threats, these technologies work with large sets of interconnected data in the Microsoft Intelligent Security Graph and powerful artificial intelligence (AI) systems driven by advanced machine learning models.

 To take advantage of the power and speed of these next-gen technologies, Windows Defender Antivirus works seamlessly with Microsoft cloud services.
 These cloud protection services, also referred to as Microsoft Advanced Protection Service (MAPS), enhances standard real-time protection, providing arguably the best antivirus defense.

 The Windows Defender Antivirus cloud service is a mechanism for delivering updated protection to your network and endpoints.
 Although it is called a cloud service, it is not simply protection for files stored in the cloud, rather it uses distributed resources and machine learning to deliver protection to your endpoints at a rate that is far faster than traditional Security intelligence updates.

 With cloud-delivered protection, next-gen technologies provide rapid identification of new threats, sometimes even before a single machine is infected.
 Watch the following video about Microsoft AI and Windows Defender Antivirus in action: